|Nutrition Facts (per serving)|

 The recipe is easily scalable to serve more people and can become your go-to to feed larger parties during the summer.
 It practically ensures that you can be part of the fun.
 Aside from minimal prep work, which you can do in advance, it all boils down to assembling the packs and throwing them on the grill or in the oven for a few minutes.
 The key is to precook the potatoes and corn, ensuring everything is perfectly done when you open up the foil.

 1 pound shrimp (31 to 35 count), peeled and deveined

-- 1 pound small red or gold potatoes (cut into small cubes, about 2 inches)
+1 pound small red or gold potatoes, cut into 2-inch cubes

-- 2 ears of corn on the cob (husked, cleaned, chopped into small rounds)
+2 ears corn on the cob, husked, cleaned, and chopped into small rounds

-- 1/2 yellow or red onion (medium-sized, thinly sliced)
+1/2 medium yellow or red onion, thinly sliced

 1 teaspoon kosher salt